TorbS00/WarZReloaded-outdated/README.md

 	}
 ```

+**General plugin development**

+For a Java developer with no prior Paper/Spigot API experience, I will provide a short operative system fundamentals, and why this is important for us as plugin developers.

+In order to understand how the API works, and java applications in general, we need to understand what threads are, and where they live.

+* When we turn on the computer, a special program named the operative system (OS) is loaded from the disk, into the memory.
+The OS basically help us interact with the hardware and importantly the CPU.
+* All our data resite on a disk as a file, and when a user runs an application, the OS takes the program from the disk and creates an instance
+of that program in the memory.
+That specific instance is called a process AKA context.

+* Each process is completely isolated from other processes, and each process contains: Process metadata, files, heap, code and minimum one thread.
+(The main thread).
+Note: Each process can contain multiple threads.
+Each thread also contains a stack and an instruction pointer.
+* Thread management, (scheduling which thread should run on the CPU) is called a context switch.
+I won't explain this into depths, however an important note is: Too many threads results in thrashing, which means you spend more time on thread management than actual productive work.
+While also threads consume less resources than processes, which makes context switching between threads much faster than between processes.
+Keep this in mind when using concurrency (Multitasking)
+* Now for us plugin developers; A plugin is just something which hooks into the API; It runs where you tell it to run.
+If you listen to events on the main thread, your code will therefore run on the main thread.
+The server is the application, and the API exposes various hook points, such as events where your plugin code runs.
+* From that, we know that our plugins run in the same instance as the server, resulting in sharing process information with the API.
+We are able to schedule our own threads on this instance, and it's heavily recommended when executing long tasks, such as IO.
+* Now that you understand how a Java application works, you can get started with the Paper/Spigot API.
+Further information in this link: https://www.spigotmc.org/wiki/spigot-plugin-development/

 **Using the various API's**

 Since we register the interface we want to expose in Bukkits ServiceManager, we can get the API using the similar method as many have experienced with Vault.